James Macarthur (politician): Political philosophy

 After coming to maturity in the post-Napoleonic era, Macarthur developed conservative political views.
 Consequently, after his father's insanity and death, he became the colony's leading Exclusive and was trenchant in his opposition to the granting of civil rights to Emancipists.
-He was a strong supporter for the end of transportation and the replacement of convicts with cheap Asian 'coolie' labour.
+He was a strong supporter for the end of transportation and the replacement of convicts with cheap Asian "coolie" labour.
 Macarthur also proposed government subsidies for 'respectable' British immigrants and disparaged the principles of squatting while supporting the continued granting of freehold on crown land to the wealthy and respectable elite of the colony.
 He also warned that self-government may lead to the enfranchisement of Aboriginal Australians, a prospect which he and most other white Australians of the time found offensive.
 However, his views were known to change according to the political milieu and his economic interests.
 After initially opposing the granting of representative self-government to the colony he gave it his approval when it appeared to be inevitable and any further resistance had the potential to diminish his influence in a popularly elected parliament.
 He also took full economic advantage of pastoral squatting despite being a firm advocate of government grants.

 The constitution granted to the colony in 1856 was seen by Macarthur as a dangerous experiment in liberalism and, after unsuccessfully attempting to influence the new parliament, he became disillusioned and retired to England in 1859.
 Under the influence of his daughter, he returned to the colony in the year before his death.
 Despite being one of the leading men of the colony between 1820 and 1856, Macarthur considered his political career to be a failure because most of his conservative policies were overturned as a liberal form of democracy developed in Australia.
 His historical legacy is largely under-valued because of his preference to use his influence away from public view.

-Legacy
+Death and legacy

+Macarthur died on the Camden Park Estate on 21 April 1867.

-Macarthur had a private library of about 3,000 volumes at the time of his death.
+He had a private library of about 3,000 volumes at the time of his death.